nafisahnubah/pawmatch/readme.md

 # PawMatch - A Pet Adoption Platform

 ## Project Description
 PawMatch is a pet adoption platform that connects loving homes with pets in need.
-This interactive, responsible and dynamic web application is built with HTML, CSS, and JavaScript, and allows users to browse various pet categories, view detailed profiles, and adopt pets with ease.
+This interactive, responsible and dynamic web application is built with **HTML**, **CSS**, and **JavaScript**, and allows users to browse various pet categories, view detailed profiles, and adopt pets with ease.
 The site allows users to filter pets by categories, sort by price, view pet details, and Like their desired pets to add them to a wishlist section for a seamless and engaging adoption experience.

 ## Key Features
 1. ### Category-Based Browsing: